bloominstituteoftechnology/Newsfeed-Components/README.md

 ### Stretch Goals:

-If you complete the main goals of the page let's play around with some cool animation libraries
+If you complete the main goals of the page let's play around with some cool animation libraries.

 A few things to check out:
 * Native CSS Animations.